maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 Mobylette
 ---------

 To deliver our mobile views lets experiment with one of the quickest and simplest solutions: Tiago Scolari's [mobylette][] gem with [jQuery Mobile][] for our user interface.

+### Set Up

 Here are the steps you will follow to implement this solution:

 *Step 1:* Copy all the [base-mobile][] files from the mobylette folder and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.